loveencounterflow/coffeelibre/README.md

 #### XXXXXXXXX

-Still, i managed to get the sample code running, and intense use of search engines turned up various code snippets.
+Still, i managed to get some sample code running, and intense use of search engines turned up various code snippets.*

+> By far the most comprehensive archive of OOo JavaScript macros i've found is at http://openoffice3.web.fc2.com;
+> although those pages are written in Japanese, they should still prove valuable for the neophyte.

 I then set out to translate those snippets into CoffeeScript, isolate pertinent pieces of functionality, and organize them into functions with meaningful names.
 It's really very much a matter of undoing the unholy mess that the OOo API is.
-I mean, consider this code that essentially just gives you an object that represents the current spreadsheet:
+I mean, consider this code that essentially just gives you an object that represents the current spreadsheet open in Calc:

 ````coffeescript